Today's Top Gainer

-Detailed Feasibility Study (DFS) for construction of an Oil Refinery Plant with a Crude Oil Supply Pipeline Project in Mongolia from Ministry of Industry, Government of Mongolia (MMHI).
+Detailed Feasibility Study (DFS) for construction of an Oil Refinery Plant with a Crude Oil Supply Pipeline Project in Mongolia from Ministry of Mining and Heavy Industry, Government of Mongolia.

-FEED to divert excess MP fuel gas to MP gas header - Flabshan complex of ADNOC Gas Processing (formerly GASCO), UAE.
+FEED to divert excess MP fuel gas to MP gas header Habshan complex of ADNOC Gas Processing.

-Technical Consultancy services for CNG station equipment packages, Phase-Ill of ADNOC Distribution, UAE.
+Technical Consultancy services for CNG station equipment packages, Phase-III of ADNOC Distribution, UAE.

 Engineering services for relocation of Suction Valves in Hot Oil Pumps and resultant piping modifications at Condensate Units 211 and 411 in Ruwais Refinery (East) of ADNOC Refining, UAE.

-FEED for provision of cross over among condensate stabilizers U27 and U200 of ADNOC Gas Processing, UAE.
+FEED for provision of cross over among condensate stabilizers U27 and U200 of ADNOC Gas Processing.

 Installation of Chemical Injection Skids and Solar Power systems in US and ZK Wellhead Towers (WHTs) of ADMA-OPCO, UAE.

-EIL achieved substantial progress in the following projects:
+EIL achieved substantial progress in the following overseas assignments:

-PMC services for Rehabilitation and Adaptation of Algiers Refinery of SONATRACFI having new units of MS Block, RFCCU, SRU, and revamp of exiting units.
-Substantial progress has been achieved on construction front.
+PMC services for Rehabilitation and Adaptation of Algiers Refinery of SONATRACH having new units of MS Block, RFCCU, SRU, and revamp of exiting units.

-PMC services for Rehabilitation of Ethylene Unit at Skikda Petrochemical Complex of SONATRACFI, Algeria.
-The Phase-1 project activities have been successfully completed and report submitted.
+PMC services for Rehabilitation of Ethylene Unit at Skikda Petrochemical Complex of SONATRACH, Algeria.

 Design, Consultancy and PMC Services for Miscellaneous Tank Farm, Piping, Instrumentation and Control System, Inspection, Repair, Maintenance & Upgrade works at various depots of ADNOC Distribution, UAE.